-The executive director of SAAS, or his or her designee, will review the Application for Exception to Policy for undergraduate applicants, and the dean of the relevant graduate school, or his or her designee, will review the Application for Exception to Policy for graduate applicants.
+The executive director of Enrollment Services, or his or her designee, will review the Application for Exception to Policy for undergraduate applicants, and the dean of the relevant graduate school, or his or her designee, will review the Application for Exception to Policy for graduate applicants.
 The reviewer may also personally interview the applicant, who may further explain the circumstances that might justify an exception to the policy of not admitting individuals who are excommunicated, disfellowshipped, on probation with, or disaffiliated from the Church, or who otherwise lack an ecclesiastical endorsement.
 The reviewer may not speak to the applicant’s present and former ecclesiastical leaders unless the reviewer receives the express written consent of the applicant.
 If such consent is not provided by the applicant, then the Application for Exception to Policy will be determined based on the information otherwise available.

 After reviewing the applicant’s Application for Exception to Policy, the reviewer will make a recommendation to the president of the university, who has the sole authority to grant exceptions.
 The president will grant an exception only in very limited cases where the president determines in his or her sole discretion that the relevant facts and circumstances warrant an exception to this policy.